Wood Floor Water Damage

 Step 2 – Remove the Water Fast

-Getting the water of your hardwood floors is something you need to do quickly.
-Wood soaks up water because it is a porous material and time is of the essence at this point.
+Getting the water off your hardwood floors is something you need to do quickly.
+Wood soaks up water because it is a porous material, and time is of the essence at this point.

-Placing a fan at the area to move the air around can help dry the wood faster.
-Having a dehumidifier is also a great thing to have it will remove the moisture from the air and wood.
+Placing a fan in the area to move the air around can help dry the wood faster.
+Having a dehumidifier is also a great thing to have.
+It will remove the moisture from the air and wood.
 Heaters are another good way to dry out the floors.
-If it’s possible open the windows and run fans to circulate the air more effectively.
+If it’s possible, open the windows and run fans to circulate the air more effectively.
 This can help speed up the drying of the wood floors.
-At this point you are trying to remove the moisture that has gone into the wood.
+At this point, you are trying to remove the moisture that has gone into the wood.

-The more you can remove the water and moisture the better you are to save your hardwoods.
-This may take some time (up to a week) depending how long the floors have been exposed to the water.
+The more you can remove the water and moisture, the better you are to save your hardwoods.
+This may take some time (up to a week), depending on how long the floors have been exposed to the water.

 Step 3 – Inspect the Wood Floor and Clean